Kannely/hackathon2021/README.md

 ```
 python -m venv venv
 ```
-Once installed, you can activate it as follow :
+Once installed, you can activate it as follows:
 #### cmd
 ```
 venv\Scripts\activate.bat